Team-Voltage-386/Software-Projects-Beginner/README.md

 # Hello beginners!
 Let's get started!

+Note: when you want to open a sub-project folder that contains java code, open a copy of VS Code and open just the specific folder you are interested in (not the entire software-projects-beginner folder)

 1. [Take the codecademy beginner java course.](./Codecademy-Course-Learn-Java/)
 2. [Solve your first programming challenge at leetcode.](./Leetcode-2Sum-Easy)
 3. [Compile Java locally and use the JShell.](./Compile-Locally-And-Use-JShell)